-This Galaxy S20 guide explains the three navigation systems on Galaxy S20 (navigation buttons, Android 10 full-screen navigation gesture, and Samsung navigation gestures) and the functions and usage of Galaxy S20 navigation buttons (Recents, Back, and Home).
-It also shows you how to customize the layout (order) of Galaxy S20 navigation buttons
+This Galaxy S20 guide explains the three navigation systems on Galaxy S20 (navigation buttons, Android 10 full-screen navigation gestures, and Samsung navigation gestures) and the functions and usage of Galaxy S20 navigation buttons (Recents, Back, and Home).
+It also shows you how to customize the layout (order) of Galaxy S20 navigation buttons.

 The navigation buttons are identical on Galaxy S20, S20+, and S20 Ultra, although we used Galaxy S20 in the guide.

 When you interact with Galaxy S20, you can use one of the following three navigation systems to navigate through different apps, or within an app, or through pages of Home screen, Apps screen, and lock screen: